SunExpress

-SunExpress is a Turkish-German airline based in Antalya.
+SunExpress is a Turkish airline based in Antalya.
 SunExpress was founded in October 1989 as a joint venture between Turkish Airlines and Lufthansa.
 It operates scheduled and chartered passenger flights to 90 destinations in 30 countries in Europe as well as North Africa, the Mediterranean, Black Sea, and Red Sea.
 The airline concentrates on international tourism, domestic Turkish flights to cities in Anatolia, and wet leasing.
 The total number of SunExpress employees is 5,000.